 Whilst you are in self-isolation you may not use the shared laundry facilities.
 The University has introduced a laundry service to support you whilst you are not able to leave your room.
 Once you have completed your self-isolation period then you need to wait for 72 hours before using the shared laundry facilities.
 Please take care and do not shake out your clothing when using the laundrette for the first time after self-isolation.
 You can do this in your room prior to visiting the laundrette to do your washing.
 It is recommended that you wear a face covering whilst using these shared facilities.

 If you are feeling unwell then you need to let your kitchen group know so that you can all begin self-isolation as advised by the UK Government.
 It is your responsibility to keep those around safe whilst you are feeling unwell.
 If you have used the University's Test and Trace service then the following notices will appear.
 Please be advised that this notification system will not operate if a student has tested outside of the University's Test and Trace service.

 If someone in your kitchen group books a test using the University's Test and Trace system then a first stage notice will appear on your kitchen door.
-This alerts the people who live and work in the building - such as Residential Life, Campus Cleaning Services, Maintenance, Campus Security, etc - that access to the flat should be for communal bathroom cleaning (if relevant), student support or in emergencies only.
+This alerts the people who live and work in the building - such as Residential Life, Campus Cleaning Services, Maintenance, Community Safety, etc - that access to the flat should be for communal bathroom cleaning (if relevant), student support or in emergencies only.
 It is a reminder that the kitchen should only be used by the kitchen group and will help with self-isolation.

 You and your kitchen group will be given access to the University's delivery service to support you (see Further advice and guidance below).
 This means that students can more easily access groceries, parcels and laundry services on campus whilst in self-isolation.
 It is recommended that you keep some long life groceries available just in case you need to self-isolate along with your kitchen group.